A rich and boozy recipe for homemade vegan mincemeat to take your mince pies to the next level! Customise to your own taste with many variation ideas.

 - zest and juice of 2 lemons

-- 25ml amaretto, brandy, sherry or orange juice, (check your choice is vegan)
+- 100 ml amaretto, brandy, sherry or orange juice, (check your choice is vegan)

 - Add all the remaining ingredients and mix well.
-Cover the bowl with cling film and leave overnight.
+Cover the bowl and leave overnight.

 - Decant into sterilised jars until required.

 Free 4-Week Vegan Meal Plan

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!